remy/remysharp.com/public/blog/my-nhs-story.md

 I've paid, and all I'll have paid, for this series of treatment, is £8.80.

 ---
+Long before this, Julie and I lost Tia at birth, and the staff were incredible with us during this extremely bleak and dark period of grief.

+The midwives looked after us, gave us all the time we need, and helped us navigate through the worst day of our lives.

+Again, the NHS, no money paid, and utmost professionalism.

+---

 This service is available to all, regardless of age, gender, race or religion.
 This is a free service for _everyone_.